Keeping Track of European Train Travel

 If you’ve not been fully vaccinated more than 14 days before travel, the following rules will continue to apply - You will still need to complete a Passenger Locator form, provide proof of a negative COVID test before travel, quarantine on arrival for 10 days and take COVID tests on days 2 and 8 after arriving in England.

 Failure to comply with the above measures is a criminal offence and you could be fined.
 Please visit www.gov.uk/uk-border-control for detailed public health advice and requirements for entering the UK.

 We kindly ask that you comply with the above regulations.

-Eurostar have announced that Ashford International and Ebbsfleet International stations will not reopen until 2022.
+Eurostar have announced that Ashford International and Ebbsfleet International stations will not reopen until 2022 at the earliest.

 The latest travel advice for Eurostar destinations